GetUp!

 GetUp! is an independent progressive Australian political activist group.
 It was launched in August 2005 to encourage Internet activism in Australia, though it has increasingly engaged in offline community organising.

-GetUp is an independent, "issue-based" organisation.
-It advocates for progressive public policy change in Australia in the areas of the environment, economy, human rights and democracy.
+GetUp! is an independent, issue-based organisation.
+It advocates for progressive public policy change in Australia in the areas of the environment, economy, human rights, and democracy.
 GetUp does not make financial donations to, or receive donations from, registered Australian political parties, and does not run or fund candidates at Australian elections.

 History

-Founded by Jeremy Heimans and David Madden, the GetUp.org.au website was launched on 1 August 2005 along with a television advertising campaign.
+GetUp! was co-founded by Jeremy Heimans, David Madden, both graduates of Harvard Kennedy School at Harvard University, and Amanda Tattersall (who also founded the Sydney Alliance and is an associate professor at Sydney University). in August 2005.

-GetUp's initial campaign aimed to help voters to "keep the Howard Government accountable" after it won a majority of seats in the Australian Senate on 9 August 2005, following the 2004 Australian federal election.
+The launch was accompanied by a television advertising campaign.
+Its initial campaign aimed to help voters to "keep the Howard government accountable" after it won a majority of seats in the Australian Senate on 9 August 2005, following the 2004 Australian federal election.
 GetUp encouraged visitors to send an email to Coalition senators that read "I'm sending you this message because I want you to know that I'm watching.
 Now that you have absolute power in the Senate, it is only people like me who can hold you accountable.
 And we will."

-Early members of GetUp's board were drawn from across the political spectrum, and included Cate Faehrmann, Bill Shorten (then National Secretary of the Australian Workers' Union), former leader of the Liberal Party John Hewson and entrepreneur Evan Thornley.
+Brett Solomon was the first executive director of GetUp! and served until 2008, when he left to join Avaaz.
+Early members of GetUp's board were drawn from across the political spectrum, and included Cate Faehrmann, Bill Shorten (then National Secretary of the Australian Workers' Union), former leader of the Liberal Party, John Hewson, and entrepreneur Evan Thornley.

-Brett Solomon was the first Executive Director of GetUp! and served until 2008.

-Simon Sheikh was the National Director of GetUp! from September 2008 (at the age of 22) to July 2012.
+Simon Sheikh was the National Director of GetUp! from 2008 to July 2012.

 Sam McLean was the National Director of GetUp! from July 2012 (at the age of 24) to July 2015.

-Paul Oosting is the current GetUp!
-National Director.
+Paul Oosting was the GetUp!
+National Director from 2019 to 2022.

-Larissa Baldwin was appointed CEO in September 2022.
+Larissa Baldwin (aka Baldwin-Roberts) was appointed CEO in September 2022.

-Structure
+Governance and funding

 GetUp is a non-profit organisation, registered as GetUp Ltd.

+People

+Founding members include David Madden and Jeremy Heimans, co-founders of international activist groups Avaaz, Purpose, and Win Back Respect; and Amanda Tattersall, co-founder of Labor for Refugees and the Sydney Alliance, and is an associate professor at Sydney University.